 As you are aware, we are in uncertain and fast changing times in light of the Coronavirus pandemic.
 The Parish Council, as part of the government, will be following government guidelines to help prevent spread of the virus within our local community.
-Currently, Council activities and functions will continue as far as possible, to ensure a smooth operation of Council business, but Council meetings will be held remotely via Zoom for the next few months.
-Normal routine monthly Council meetings were suspended in March.
+Currently, Council activities and functions will continue as far as possible, to ensure a smooth operation of Council business, but Council meetings will be held remotely via Zoom until April, when this will be reviewed.
 Remote meetings have recently been agreed by the Government.
-All notices of any scheduled meetings will be published on this website (under the Council Meetings section) but may not always be placed in the notice boards in the Parish.
+All notices of any scheduled meetings will be published on this website (under the Council Meetings section) and will be placed in the notice boards in the Parish.
 Members of the public can “attend” remote meetings, and can find the Zoom link and password at the base of each agenda.

-It is with great regret, the Council has had no option but to postpone Whiston’s summer festival until July 2021 to maintain social distancing and help keep our community safe.
+It is with great regret, the Council has had no option but to postpone Whiston’s summer festival until July 2022.

-The Parish Hall is temporarily closed.
-When it re opens, it will be with limited numbers permitted and with a phased return of classes.
+The Parish Hall has recently re opened with limited numbers permitted and with a phased return of classes.
 Many new classes have now also begun at the hall.
 A full risk assessment has been undertaken and many precautions have been implemented to keep the hall as safe as possible for users.
 Sanitising stations have been installed and social distancing signage put up throughout the building.
 A one way system is in use to minimise contact between user groups.
 Cleaning materials, tissues and bins have been provided for the use of anyone hiring the hall.

 We would ask at this time that everyone remembers their neighbours and others in the community that may be isolated or need additional assistance at this difficult time.

 Whiston Parish Council – Chairman’s Annual Report 2019-2020